fivdi/onoff/README.md

 detect several thousand interrupts per second on both the BeagleBone and the Raspberry Pi.

-## Configuring pullup and pulldown resistors
+## Configuring Pullup and Pulldown Resistors

 On the Raspberry Pi, most GPIOs have either their pull-up or pull-down resistor activated by default.
 The defaults can be seen in Table 6-31 on pages 102 and